Fluent Cargo

 Austin to Mexico City by Container ship

-The quickest way to get from Austin to Mexico City by ship will take about 6 days and departs from Houston (USHOU) and arrives into Veracruz (MXVER).
-There are vessels departing 1-2 times a week on this route.
-ZIM is one of the carriers that operates regular services on this route with vessels departing 1-2 times a week.
+The quickest way to get from Austin to Mexico City by ship will take about 6 days 2h and departs from Houston (USHOU) and arrives into Veracruz (MXVER).
+There are vessels departing every 1-2 days on this route.
+MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Quickest ocean route